 If you plan to employ a knowledge worker from outside the EU, EEA or Switzerland, then you may offer them tax-free remuneration for the extra costs incurred working in the Netherlands.
 This is the 30% facility, sometimes referred to as the 30% ruling.

 This means you will be able to offer your knowledge worker a maximum tax-free remuneration of up to 30% of their salary (including the remuneration in question).
 This is intended to compensate highly skilled migrants for costs incurred working in the Netherlands.
 You and your employee will require a ruling from the Dutch Tax Administration.
 You can make use of the 30% facility for 5 years.

 Your highly skilled migrant must meet the following requirements:

 - You (their employer) are a recognised sponsor.
-For a list of recognised companies please check the public register recognised sponsors.
+For a list of recognised companies please check the public register of recognised sponsors.

-- The migrant has a valid travel document (for example a passport).
+- The migrant has a valid travel document.
+For example, a passport.

 - The migrant is not a risk to public order or national security.